ypriverol/github-paper/REVIEWS.md

    that Git and GitHub should be removed from the title and all 'Rules' headers.

-> We partially agree with the reviewer.
+> Response: We partially agree with the reviewer.
 Git is an open source project
 > that is not part of GitHub, and, as such, is immune to what happened
 > to Google Code.
 GitHub, on the other hand, is not.
-In the current
+In the revised
-> version of the manuscript we remove GitHub from rules when we do not
+> version of the manuscript we have removed GitHub from those rules where we do not
 > rely on an explicit GitHub feature.
 However, some of the rules are
-> focus on the functionalities provided by GitHub, and, in those
+> focused on the functionalities provided by GitHub, and, in those
 > cases, we keep the term.

 > More generally, corporate support is a double edge sword: companies